Hand Saws Saw Way Better than DIY-ers Often Think

 No matter how fancy power tools get, there will always be a legitimate place for hand tools in construction, DIY and home maintenance.
 It’s easy enough to understand this idea when it comes to screwdrivers, shovels and pliers, but hand saws are another matter.
 Many people – professionals and homeowners alike – don’t think of hand saws to help with a job, even though power saws aren’t always the most efficient option.
 As unfortunate as this misunderstanding is, it’s easy to see why it happens.

 My favourite handsaw in action, the Irwin Universal Handsaw.
-It’s economical, it cuts amazingly well and lasts forever.
+It’s economical, it cuts amazingly well and lasts a long time.

 New Saws vs Old Saws